Red Light Therapy: What It Is, How It Works, and Why So Many People Swear by It

 Is It Safe?

-For most people: Yes.
+For most individuals: Yes.

 It’s non-invasive

-It doesn’t damage tissue
+It doesn’t harm tissues

-No known long-term risks with normal use
+No known long-term risks with regular use

 No UV exposure